Youth Commission Questions & Answers

 What is the application process?

-- All interviews will take place on Saturday, April 21 at the Teen Center, located at 2446 Cabrillo Avenue in Santa Clara.
+- All interviews will take place in person, on Saturday, March 21, 2015 at the Teen Center, located at 2446 Cabrillo Avenue in Santa Clara.

 - Each applicant will be asked the same series of questions.
 City staff will facilitate the interview panel.
 Applicants will be rated on communication skills, leadership potential, commitment/dedication and enthusiasm/interest.